schollmeyer-j-dan/Schollmeyer_Dan_ClayBrewing_CaseStudy/Schollmeyer_Dan_ClayBrewing_CaseStudy/readme.md

-//secondary objective - separate package or project to manage recipes which would check for available supplies
+Stretch Goals:
-    and/or put in reorder requests for upcoming batches.
+    separate package or project to manage recipes check for available supplies and/or put in reorder requests for upcoming batches update quantity on appropriate items when producing given recipe possibly add friends/user communication portal for sharing recipes